 Ku-ring-gai residents registration

-The Native bee hive program for 2019 has now closed.
-A waitlist will open again in June 2020.
 Due to overwhelming interest from residents, stocks are limited and those who register will not be guaranteed a hive.
 We will do our best to ensure all registered residents receive a hive.

-PLEASE NOTE: You can only register for the waitlist via the online registration form on this page.
+Please note: You can only register for the waitlist via the online registration form on this page.
 We do not take word of mouth or email requests to avoid any confusion.

 For other native bee related inquiries, email is preferred.
 Please contact firstname.lastname@example.org